zonca/zonca.github.io-source/content/2015-10-05-use-own-python-in-jupyterhub.md

 This will create a file `kernel.json` in `~/.ipython/kernels/python3`, you can open that file with an editor and change the `display_name` to something better than the default `Python 3`, like `My Anaconda`.

+I also recommend to rename the `~/.ipython/kernels/python3`, for example to  `~/.ipython/kernels/anaconda3`, otherwise if you install another Python 3 kernel, the previous one will be overwritten.

+You can also add KernelSpecs for other `conda` environments doing:

+	!source activate environmentname
+	!ipython kernelspec install-self --user

+And then edit their `kernel.json`.

 ## Launch a Notebook

 Go back to the Jupyterhub dashboard, reload the page, now you should have another option in the `New` menu that says `My Anaconda`.